The influence of spin in black hole triplets: Introduction

+\citet{kidder1995} discusses in depth the effect of spin on a coalescing binary in the pN regime.
+They show that one of the major contributions of these spin terms to the orbital dynamics is that they are not confined to the orbital plane.
+They then result in the precession of the orbital plane if the spin vector is not aligned perpendicular to the orbital plane.
+They also demonstrate the spin contribution to energy loss as well as the angular momentum loss in gravitational radiation, where they show that the spin-orbit contribution can be significant.
+The role of spin in the evolution of such systems can be expected to have a significant effect.
+This provides the motivation to test this effect via numerical simulations on not binaries but on the more complex but also astrophysically common triplet systems.

-In this paper, we extend the work of Paper I by allowing the most massive black hole in the triple system to rotate and conducting numerical simulations using ARCcode.
-The spin vector as well as the mass unit of the black holes are varied.
-This is presented in three sections - in \textbf{Section 2} we will focus on the method and dataset.
-In \textbf{Section 3}, the results for the effect of increasing spin vector and increasing mass unit will be presented and discussed.
+In this paper, we extend the work of \citet{Chitan2021} by allowing the most massive black hole in the triplet system to rotate and conducting numerical simulations using ARCcode.
+The spin vector as well as the masses of the black holes are varied.
+This is presented in three sections - in \textbf{Section} \ref{sect:2} we will focus on the method and dataset.
+In \textbf{Section} \ref{sect: Section 3}, the results for the effect of increasing spin vector and increasing mass will be presented and discussed.